What Is Permanent Life Insurance?

 Another tax advantage found in whole life or universal life insurance policies is the cash value may be accessed by the company tax free.
 If structured properly, policy withdrawals and loans can be used to essentially eliminate taxes on cash received from a life insurance policy.

 Withdrawal of cash value from a life insurance policy is generally not taxable as long as the amount withdrawn does not exceed the policy premiums which have been paid, commonly referred to as the “basis”.
 Once the policy’s basis has been withdrawn, future withdrawals are subject to income taxation.

-To avoid taxation on policy distributions in excess the policy’s basis, loans can be used to access additional cash values tax free.
-You also need to be careful any deductions you attempt to take, as it can impact the taxation of the policy benefits.
+To avoid taxation on life insurance distributions in excess of the policy’s basis, loans can be used to access additional cash values tax free.
+You also need to be careful any tax deductions you attempt to take, as it can impact the taxation of the life insurance policy benefits.

 As long as the insurance policy meets certain IRS guidelines, policy loans are not taxable.
 There is no income tax on the amount borrowed, but loan interest will be charged by the insurance company on any outstanding loan balance.
 Policy loans do not have to be repaid.